snyff/oauthsecurity/README.md

 3. /old/path/%252e%252e/%252e%252e/new/path

-4. /new/path///../../new/path/
+4. /new/path///../../old/path/

-5. /.%0a./.%0d./ (For Rails, because it strips \n\d\0)
+5. /old/path/.%0a./.%0d./new/path (For Rails, because it strips \n\d\0)

 ### Replay attack.
-`code` is sent via GET and will be stored in server logs.
-Providers should delete it after use and or after 5 minutes.
+`code` is sent via GET and potentionally will be stored in the logs.
+Providers must delete it after use or expire in 5 minutes.

 ## Contributors
 [@homakov](http://twitter.com/homakov) and [you?](http://github.com/homakov/oauthsecurity)